WHICH RABIES TITER TEST (RFFIT) SHOULD I CHOOSE?

-Two different recommendations are available for evaluating antibody response to Rabies vaccination using the Rapid Fluorescent Focus Inhibition Test (RFFIT) – The World Health Organization (WHO) and the Advisory Committee on Immunization Practices (ACIP).
-These two guidelines also use different terminology to quantify antibody level.
+Recommendations are available for evaluating antibody response to Rabies vaccination using the Rapid Fluorescent Focus Inhibition Test (RFFIT) – The World Health Organization (WHO) and the Advisory Committee on Immunization Practices (ACIP).
+As of May 2022, these two guidelines now use the same recommendations.

 Atlanta Health Associates offers your choice of the following tests: